CacheGuard-OS

 Traffic Shaping

-- peer: requests/responses between CacheGuard appliance and other CacheGuard appliances.
+- peer: Traffic between CacheGuard peers.

-qos command refer respectively to incoming and outgoing traffic from a network interface.
-The following commands activate the traffic shaping and set the total available bandwidth for the external interface to 10 000 kbps (10 Mbps) and the total available bandwidth for other interfaces to 1000 000 kbps (1 Gbps):
+For example, to set the total bandwidth of the external interface to 10,000 kbps (10 Mbps) and other interfaces to 1,000,000 kbps (1 Gbps):

 - mode qos on